 TCP stands for Transmission Control Protocol.
 What this does is it sets certain protocols (rules) for the exchange of data and messages between the computers connected in a network.

 Clear?
 Next, in this protocol, the data is taken and divided into packets (or parts in plain terms).
 Then, the packets are numbered and assembled in order.

-After that, it initiates a connection with the recipient and maintains it until packet transfer is complete.
+After that, it initiates a connection with the recipient and maintains it until the packet transfer is complete.
 Once the connection is initiated, the packets are sent.
-In case, one or more packets fail to be sent; and it resends them again.
+In case, one or more packets fail to be sent; it resends them again.

 So this was a simple description of TCP.

 What is IP?

 Now, IP stands for Internet Protocol.
 Yes, that’s right.
 This is another protocol.
 However, unlike TCP, which takes care of the packet transfer part, IP takes care of the address part.

 Confused?
 Don’t worry.
 Just read on.